opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 Use the `term` suggester to suggest corrected spellings for individual words.
 The `term` suggester uses an edit distance to compute suggestions.
 Edit distance is the number of characters that need to be changed for a term to match.

-If a user misspells a search term:
+In this example, the user misspells a search term:

 ```json
 GET shakespeare/_search